galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 The Alt Gauntlet is not impacted by these flags.

+### `Erunspoils[100/50/25]` {: .h6 }

+- Idea: CoffeeAndChocobos
+- Design: CoffeeAndChocobos, ScytheMarshall, Wylem
+- Programming: Wylem, ScytheMarshall
+- Locations: encounter_run_spoils.f4c, experience_acceleration.f4c, encounter_rando.py

+These flags allow your party to gain experience and GP from partial progress of a battle, i.e. if you defeat some monsters but run away before the battle is over, then you will gain the percentage of spoils listed in the flag.
+If you defeat no monsters, then you can still possibly lose GP as usual.

 ## Harp Flags

 harumph, the leader of the #FadeHarp community, made some flags to change the TwinHarp behaviour.
 In vanilla FE, you will always get a randomized song instead of the vanilla Melody of Lute (Edward's theme) during the TwinHarp cutscene and subsequent fight.
 These flags change that behaviour.